SharePoint transactional content management wasn't created in a day...

 - If you could make this process more efficient, what would you do?

 - Where is the easiest place to store documents for this process?
 What are your feelings about SharePoint?

 - Since the process is being updated, what are the must-haves for the new process in order for you to continue to do your job well?

 3. Apply Proper Governance with SharePoint Permissions

-Governance is one of the most complicated parts of creating a cohesive SharePoint TCM system, because there are many different working parts that need to be taken in consideration.
+Governance is one of the most complicated parts of creating a cohesive SharePoint TCM system because there are many different working parts that need to be taken into consideration.
 Luckily, if you're replacing an already existing process in your organization, you most likely already have your governance at your fingertips.

 There are three sections of governance that you need to keep in mind: legal compliance, structural operations, and individual user permissions.
 Work with your executives, department heads, and end users to determine how to develop this governance plan in advance.
 Oh, and don't rush it.
 Write your plan out on a whiteboard and get it approved by everyone involved before creating the structure in SharePoint.